Seifbb/personal_webpage/_industry/1-eclexys.md

 ## Overview

-During my professional experience at Eclexys, I had the opportunity to work on AI cutting-edge projects that blended both cybersecurity and healthcare.
+During my professional experience at Eclexys-Octilium, I had the opportunity to work on AI cutting-edge projects that blended both cybersecurity and healthcare.
 This period included meaningful work in those fields, with several notable projects that helped me grow both technically and professionally.

 ---